- Bachelor of Arts (BA)

 - HISP 306 - Introduction to Literary Analysis 4 credits

-- HISP 401 - Tango: The Politics and Poetics of a National Icon LxC 2 credits
+- HISP 422 - Literature and Politics of Central America 2 credits

 Hispanic Studies Faculty